zugz/c-toxcore/docs/minpgc.md

-If we receive a Rejoin packet from a peer we update its dht key, add a temporary groupchat connection for the peer, and, once the connection is online, send out a New Peer message announcing the peer.
+If we receive a Rejoin packet from a peer we update its dht key, add a temporary groupchat connection for the peer, and, once the connection is online, send out a New Peer message announcing the peer, and a Name message.

 Whenever we make a new friend connection, we check if the public key is that of any frozen peer.
 If so, we send it a Rejoin packet, add a temporary